GabrielToth/Minecraft-Plugin-NoHitDelay/README.md

 # NoHitDelay-Plugin
- Bukkit/Spigot Plugin to change the hit delay for 1
+ Bukkit/Spigot Plugin to change the hit delay for 1 tick for minecraft server 1.17.1